microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Microsoft.Graph.Beta.Security.md

 ### [Stop-MgBetaSecurityAction](Stop-MgBetaSecurityAction.md)
 Cancel a security operation.
+This API is available in the following national cloud deployments.

 ### [Submit-MgBetaSecurityTiIndicator](Submit-MgBetaSecurityTiIndicator.md)
 Upload multiple threat intelligence (TI) indicators in one request instead of multiple requests.
+This API is available in the following national cloud deployments.

 ### [Test-MgBetaSecurityInformationProtectionSensitivityLabelApplication](Test-MgBetaSecurityInformationProtectionSensitivityLabelApplication.md)
 Compute the sensitivity label that should be applied and return the set of actions that must be taken to correctly label the information.
 This API is useful when a label should be set manually or explicitly by a user or service, rather than automatically based on file contents.
-Given contentInfo, which includes existing content metadata key-value pairs, and labelingOptions as an input, the API returns an informationProtectionAction object that contains one of more of the following:
+Given contentInfo, which includes existing content metadata key-value pairs, and labelingOptions as an input, the API returns an informationProtectionAction object that contains one of more of the following:  This API is available in the following national cloud deployments.

 ### [Test-MgBetaSecurityInformationProtectionSensitivityLabelClassificationResult](Test-MgBetaSecurityInformationProtectionSensitivityLabelClassificationResult.md)
 Use the classification results to compute the sensitivity label that should be applied and return the set of actions that must be taken to correctly label the information.
 This API is useful when a label should be set automatically based on classification of the file contents, rather than labeled directly by a user or service.
 To evaluate based on classification results, provide the contentInfo, which includes existing content metadata key-value pairs, and classification results.
-The API returns an informationProtectionAction that contains one of more of the following:
+The API returns an informationProtectionAction that contains one of more of the following: This API is available in the following national cloud deployments.

 ### [Test-MgBetaSecurityInformationProtectionSensitivityLabelRemoval](Test-MgBetaSecurityInformationProtectionSensitivityLabelRemoval.md)
 Indicate to the consuming application what actions it should take to remove the label information.
-Given contentInfo as an input, which includes existing content metadata key-value pairs, the API returns an informationProtectionAction that contains some combination of one or more of the following:
+Given contentInfo as an input, which includes existing content metadata key-value pairs, the API returns an informationProtectionAction that contains some combination of one or more of the following:  This API is available in the following national cloud deployments.

 ### [Update-MgBetaSecurityAction](Update-MgBetaSecurityAction.md)
 Update the navigation property securityActions in security